liangshan/drill-ansible/README.md

 Drill ansible
 =============

-Ansible playbook which deploy pptpd, shadowsocksr(aka SSR) on Ubuntu 14.04 and 16.04.
+Ansible playbook which deploy shadowsocksr(aka SSR) and kcptun on Ubuntu 16.04.

 ## Prepare